-We are proud to be accredited for MAc, MAcCHM, DAc, DAcCHM, and DAOM programs in United States.
-Additionally, our graduates received academic credential recognition from Chinese Service Center for Scholarly Exchange (CSCSE).
+We are proud to be accredited for MAc, MAcCHM, DAc, DAcCHM, and DAOM programs in the United States, and our degrees are recognized by the Chinese Service Center for Scholarly Exchange (CSCSE).
+These endorsements reflect both academic excellence and international reach.